Skip to main content

 • Dungeons surface through Site entries once discovered or enterable; before then only clues, Features, or threat signs show.

-• Feature panels open inside the Location workspace.
+• Feature panels open inside the Territory workspace.

-• Feature detail panels show status, known facts, unknowns, progress, risks, blockers, available activities, possible outcomes, and effects on Location.
+• Feature detail panels show status, known facts, unknowns, progress, risks, blockers, available activities, possible outcomes, and effects on Territory.

 Validation